Palemonids

+The Palemonids (Palemono dinastija) were a legendary dynasty of the Grand Duchy of Lithuania.
+The legend was born in the 15th or 16th century as proof that Lithuanians and the Grand Duchy were of Roman origins.

+History

-The Palemonids were a legendary dynasty of Grand Dukes of the Grand Duchy of Lithuania.
-The legend was born in the 15th or 16th century as proof that Lithuanians and the Grand Duchy are of Roman origins.
-Already Jan Długosz (1415–1480) wrote that the Lithuanians were of Roman origin, but did not provide any proof.
-The legend is first recorded in the second edition of the Lithuanian Chronicle produced in the 1530s.
+Jan Długosz (1415–1480) wrote that the Lithuanians were of Roman origin, but did not provide any proof.
+The legend is first recorded in the second edition of the Lithuanian Chronicles produced in the 1530s.
 At the time the Grand Duchy of Lithuania was quarrelling with the Kingdom of Poland, rejecting the claims that Poland had civilized the pagan and barbaric Lithuania.
 The Lithuanian nobility felt a need for the ruling dynasty to show upstanding origins, as the only available chronicles at the time were written by the Teutonic Knights, a long-standing enemy, and depicted Gediminas, ancestor of the Gediminids dynasty, as a hostler of Vytenis.